 Dermal filler risks and considerations

 Dermal fillers are considered to be safe but side effects can occur.
+A licensed healthcare professional should perform all dermal filler procedures using only FDA-approved fillers injected with a syringe.
 The most common problems include:

 - skin rash, itching, or pimple-like eruptions

 - redness, bruising, bleeding, or swelling

 - undesirable appearance, such as asymmetry, lumps, or overcorrection of wrinkles

 - skin damage that causes a wound, infection, or scarring

 - ability to feel the filler substance under the skin

 - death of skin cells due to loss of blood flow to the area

 The cost of dermal filler treatments varies and depends on the provider performing it, the area being treated and the type of filler selected.
 The ASPS 2016 statistics list the following cost per syringe: